-Union support is also available for the improvement and deployment of telematics applications, coming to support decarbonisation of transport, i.e. telematics shall be a secondary element within the transport solution, with a view for example to enable roaming functionality, interoperability, multimodality and compatible ticketing systems.
+EU support is also available for the improvement and deployment of telematics applications, coming to support decarbonisation of transport, i.e. telematics should be a secondary element within the transport solution, with a view for example to enable roaming functionality, interoperability, multimodality and compatible ticketing systems.

-Priority shall be given to projects of high Union added value, which can for instance be demonstrated by including results from projects funded under the Commission's Research and Innovation Framework Programmes.
-In such cases the project's title and Commission reference number shall be inserted in the proposal.
+Priority will be given to projects of high EU added value, which can for instance be demonstrated by including results from projects funded under the European Commission's Research and Innovation Framework Programmes.
+In such cases the project's title and EC reference number should be inserted in the proposal.